drjoschua/nr-litteratur/ACC-ASS.md

 ## Stray et al. (2019) Empowering agile project members with accessibility testing tools: a case study

 [Up](#tekster-som-handler-om-evalueringsmetoder-for-tilgjengelighet-acc-ass)

+Stray et al. (2019) investigated how to integrate three simulated accessibility testing methods in agile programming projects (SiteImprove Accessibility Checker for WCAG criteria, Cambridge Simulation Glasses, and Dyslexia Simulation).
+They found that the tools were useful, and that that the developers were largely positive towards the tools.
+They claim that they are cost-efficient than.
+They argue that exposure to simulation testing helps programmers to be more aware of the needs of people with disabilities.
+They suggest to use Cambridge classes early in the development process, and automatic Accessibility Checkers later in the process.
+They also point out the barrier that many testing tools are platform dependent.

 ## Bai et al. (2018) Categorization and Comparison of Accessibility Testing Methods for Software Development